-- Checked—Output datasets will be added to an open map.
+- Checked—Output datasets are added to an open map.
 This is the default.

-- Unchecked—Output datasets will not be added to an open map.
+- Unchecked—Output datasets are not added to an open map.

 Display disabled parameters

-This option controls whether geoprocessing tool parameters that are disabled will be displayed or hidden.
+This option controls whether geoprocessing tool parameters that are disabled are displayed or hidden.

-- Checked—Disabled parameters will be displayed in a grayed-out read-only state until the parameter is enabled, which typically happens through the tool's internal validation routine.
+- Checked—Disabled parameters are displayed in a grayed-out read-only state until the parameter is enabled, which typically happens through the tool's internal validation routine.

-- Unchecked—Tool parameters that are disabled will be hidden.
+- Unchecked—Tool parameters that are disabled are hidden.
 This is the default.

 Enable Undo toggled on by default

-This option controls whether the Enable Undo toggle button on geoprocessing tools that modify the input dataset will be on by default.
+This option controls whether the Enable Undo toggle button on geoprocessing tools that modify the input dataset is on by default.

-- Unchecked—You will have to use the toggle button on the geoprocessing tool dialog to enable undo of the operation.
+- Unchecked—You must use the toggle button on the geoprocessing tool dialog box to enable undo of the operation.
 This is the default.